 What Are the Main Parts of Your Heating Air Conditioning Unit?

-It may be worth investing in a new unit when your home’s HVAC is old and in need of repairs.
-A residential HVAC professional can assist you to select the right solution for your needs.
+It might be worth investing in a replacement unit if your home’s air conditioner is old and in need of repairs.
+A residential HVAC expert can help you choose the right option for your home.

 Evaporator

-The evaporator coil of your air conditioner is what cools your home.
-The evaporator coil can be found in a container that is attached to or inside your gas furnace (if you have one) or in an air handler, in the absence of.
-The evaporator is the place where refrigerant transforms into a liquid and then absorbs heat from the air in your home.
+The evaporator coil in your air conditioner is what cools your house.
+The evaporator coil is located in a box attached to or within your gas furnace (if you have one) or in an air handler, in the absence of.
+The evaporator is where refrigerant transforms into a liquid and absorbs heat in your home’s air.

-The evaporator consists of one or more coils of copper which are tightly packed.
-The refrigerant enters the coils with low pressure, making it easier for it to transfer heat as it evaporates into gaseous state.
+The evaporator consists of one or more copper coils that are tightly packed together.
+The refrigerant is able to reach the coils at a low pressure, which makes it easier to transfer heat as it evaporates to gaseous form.

-A fan blows your home’s warm indoor air over the coil that is used to evaporate the air.
-This air is cooled when heat is removed from the evaporator.
-This lowers the temperature of the air inside.
-The cooled air is then circulated through the ductwork of your home to each room.
+A fan blows the warm air from your home to the evaporator coil.
+This air is cooled when heat is taken away from the evaporator.
+This lowers the temperature of your indoor air.
+The cooled air is circulated through the ductwork in your home, and then to each room.

-Contrary to the compressor, which requires to produce refrigerant gas in high temperatures to allow efficient cooling, the evaporator only needs to bring its boiling point to a low temperature for effective air cooling.
-The evaporator also has its own fans to help to achieve this final goal.
+Unlike the compressor, which requires to produce refrigerant gas in high temperatures to ensure efficient cooling, the evaporator only needs to raise its boiling point to a low temperature for effective air cooling.
+The evaporator has its own fan in order to achieve this goal.

-The metering device of the evaporator assists to ensure that the refrigerant maintains a constant level of liquid within it.
-The low-side float is designed to open when there is no liquid in the evaporator, and it closes when it detects liquid entering the coils.
+The evaporator’s metering device helps to ensure that the refrigerant is at a constant level of liquid inside it.
+The low-side floating is designed to be open when there is no liquid in the evaporator, and close when liquid gets into the coils.

-While both evaporators have the identical purpose, it’s vital to choose a model that’s able to meet the specific requirements of your home.
-Certain models are more suited to more harsh environments, while others could be better suited to more moderate conditions.
-Consider how easy it is to clean and maintain your evaporator.
-This could help you save time, money and hassle.
+Both evaporators share the same purpose but it is important to choose one that is able to satisfy your home’s particular needs.
+Some models are better suited to more harsh environments, whereas others might be more suitable in more moderate conditions.
+Think about how easy it is to clean and maintain your evaporator.
+This can save you time, money and hassle.

 Condenser

-The condenser is among the three primary parts of your air conditioning system that help keep it working efficiently.
-The condenser is outside the home and is connected to the evaporator through refrigerant pipes.
-It contains metal fins and fans that help to remove heat from the refrigerant which has been transferred from the evaporator.
-The heat that is emitted allows the refrigerant to reduce in temperature and then transform to a liquid state.
+The condenser is among the three main components of your home’s air conditioning system which helps to keep it running efficiently.
+The condenser is situated outside the home and is connected to the evaporator via refrigerant pipes.
+It has metal fins and fans which work to remove the heat from the refrigerant that has been transferred from the evaporator.
+The heat removed allows the refrigerant to reduce in temperature and then transform into a liquid state.

-A compressor is attached to the condenser unit.
-It is used to pressurize the low-pressure liquid refrigerant that has been pumped from the evaporator coil.
-The compressor’s squeezing action increases the temperature, and it is carried into the condenser to absorb the heat that is trapped in the air.
-After the cooling cycle the refrigerant is then pushed back into the compressor, where it is pressurized again before being pumped into the evaporator coil where the process starts all over again.
+A compressor is connected to the condenser unit.
+It operates to pressurize low-pressure liquid refrigeration that has been pumped from the evaporator coil.
+The squeezing action of the compressor raises the temperature of the coolant which then passes into the condenser coils to absorb latent heat from the air around it.
+After it has completed its cooling process and the refrigerant is pumped back into the compressor, where it is again pressurized before being pumped into the evaporator coil.
+There, the process starts all over again.

-Since the condenser is situated outdoors, it is vulnerable to the elements.
-Debris, such as twigs leaves, grass clippings and even roofing shingles can be thrown into the condenser unit and damage it.
-A universal HVAC condenser will protect your heating and cooling equipment from damage when it is not in use.
+The condenser unit is exposed elements since it is outside.
+Debris, such as twigs leaves, grass clippings and roofing shingles may fall into the condenser unit and cause damage to it.
+By adding the universal HVAC condenser cover to your cooling and heating system can help to protect the equipment from accidental damage when it’s not in use.

 Compressor

-The compressor is the main component of your air conditioner.
-It circulates refrigerant throughout the system, which keeps everything cool.
-It is like the blood of your body, pumping the coolant between the evaporator coils and condenser.
-If something is wrong with the compressor, it can stop the evaporator and condenser from performing their jobs and will leave your home warm and uncomfortable.
+A compressor is the center of your air conditioning unit, and it circulates refrigerant throughout the system to keep it cool.
+It is like the blood that flows through your body when it pumps coolant between your evaporator coils as well as the condenser.
+If something goes wrong with your compressor, it will stop the condenser and evaporator from completing their tasks and will make your home uncomfortably warm.

-There are a variety of HVAC compressors, and each one has distinct advantages and disadvantages.
-A reciprocating compressor, for instance, has a piston moving upwards and downwards within a cylinder.
-This creates a suction which draws in the refrigerant.
-When the piston moves downwards it reduces the volume of gas, and then a discharge valve is opened to release the refrigerant pressurized into the condenser coil.
+There are many different types of HVAC compressors.
+Each one comes with its own advantages and drawbacks.
+A reciprocating compressor, for example is one that has a piston moving up and down in the cylinder.
+This motion produces a suction that draws in the refrigerant.
+When the piston is moving downwards it reduces the gas volume.
+A discharge valve opens to let the pressurized refrigeration into the condenser.

-This type of compressor is also equipped with a clutch, and a crankshaft which helps the piston compress air.
-A Rotary compressor, on the other hand, has blades inside the cylinder which help compress the air.
-This type of compressor is extremely quiet, which makes it a popular option for residential applications.
+This type of compressor is also equipped with a clutch, and a crankshaft that aids the piston compress the air.
+A Rotary compressor, on the other hand, has blades inside the cylinder that help to compress the air.
+This kind of compressor is very quiet, making it a popular option for residential applications.

-The HVAC compressors of both kinds are designed to increase the temperatures of the liquid when it is compressed.
+The HVAC compressors of both kinds are designed to raise temperatures of the liquid when it is compressed.
 This creates an extremely high-temperature, high-pressure vapor.
-Since heat naturally flows from high-temperature substances to lower temperature ones the hot vapor will move into the evaporator coils, and change back to its original liquid state.
+Heat naturally flows from high-temperature materials down to lower temperature substances and the hot vapor will travel to the evaporator and return to its liquid state.

-You can avoid the majority of AC issues by staying on top with your maintenance schedule.
-This will ensure that your AC will last for years and give you peace-of-mind knowing that your home will always be comfortable.
-Griffith Energy Services can help you choose the best repair options should you have a compressor issue.
+You can prevent most AC issues by staying on top with your maintenance schedule.
+This will help your equipment last for many years, and will give you peace of mind knowing your home is always comfortable.
+If you do experience a problem with the compressor, your Griffith Energy Services technician can help you decide what repairs are the best for you.

 Thermostat

-The thermostat is your heating and cooling system’s brain, and it controls when and how the system turns on and off.
-It compares the temperature of the air to a pre-set level.
-If it is off by just a few degrees it will send an electronic signal to alter it closer to the desired temperature.
-The majority of modern thermostats gauge temperature by using a digital sensor known as a thermosistor.
-The thermistor consists of two metals that expand in different ways when heated up, causing the metals to flex in an opposite directions.
-When the thermistor reaches the temperature it was set to it sends a signal to the circuit board that your heating or AC should be turned on.
+The thermostat is the brain of your cooling and heating system, enabling it to decide the timing and manner in which it turns on and off.
+It measures the temperature of the air and compares it to a preset desired level.
+The thermostat will send an alert to adjust the temperature if it is off a few degrees.
+The majority of modern thermostats monitor temperature using an electronic sensor referred to as the thermosistor.
+The thermistor is composed of two different metals that expand at different rates as they get hot and bend in opposite directions.
+When the thermistor is at the temperature it was set to, it signals to the circuit board that your heating or AC should be turned on.

-The latest models of thermostats feature touchscreens that make them simple to operate and program.
-Many thermostats are programmed to automatically heat and cool your home at certain times.
-This means you don’t have to worry about having to set them manually every day.
-Additionally, they offer reports on energy consumption so that you can figure out how to cut down on expenses.
+The touchscreens on newer models make it simple to program and operate.
+Many thermostats can be programmed to automatically heat and cool your home at specific times.
+This will save you from having to manually set them every day.
+Additionally, they offer reports on energy consumption to help you figure out how to cut down on expenses.

-If you have an old electromechanical model, it’s a little more complicated.
-It consists of a bimetallic piece that is attached to a vial with mercury.
-If the temperature changes it causes the mercury in the vial to shift in a way, interrupting or completing an electrical circuit.
-When the vial tilts the thermostat, it turns on the heating and cooling system.
+If you have an old electromechanical model, it’s somewhat more complicated.
+It is made up of a bimetallic band which is joined to mercury in a vial.
+When the temperature changes, the mercury in a vial tilts, completing or rupturing an electrical circuit.
+When the vial tipping the thermostat, it activates the cooling and heating system.

-To keep your thermostat in good working order It is essential to clean it regularly to remove any dust that has built up.
+To ensure that your thermostat is in good working order You must be sure to clean it on a regular basis to remove any dust that has accumulated.
 Also, make sure it is not crooked or loose.
-In certain cases the thermostat could be experiencing issues with its readings because of an evaporator coil that is dirty or a damaged thermistor.
-In that case, you will need to call a professional to fix the problem for you.
-If you’re experiencing a different problem, such as an unresponsive display, try changing your batteries or making sure that your breaker isn’t tripped.
-This is a good illustration of how your HVAC system will be more efficient if you take the time to research it and make the most of its use.
+In some instances, the thermostat may be having issues with its readings due to an evaporator coil that is dirty or a damaged thermistor.
+In that situation, you’ll have to contact an expert to fix it.
+If the issue is something else, like an unresponsive screen it is possible to try replacing the batteries or ensuring that your breaker has not been tripped.
+This is an illustration of how your HVAC system can be more efficient if you spend the time to understand it and optimize its use.

 Explore More